ekleinod/gebu/README.md

 	- special text in display
 - text in display for "no events to be shown"
 - do not show events of categories/eventtypes
-- tett in empty table
+- text in empty table

 ## Copyright